 Frequently Asked Questions (FAQs) by First-time visitors in Istanbul

-Is Istanbul tourist friendly?
+Is Istanbul tourist-friendly?

 How safe is Istanbul for tourists?

 Istanbul is generally safe for tourists even solo travelers.
 But like any other place, you just need to take care of yourself and your items.
 Security is paramount whether you’re visiting Istanbul for the first time or a frequent traveler, so you just need to be aware of your surroundings and Istanbul will be very safe for you.
 You can read this post to get all the general tips on how to stay safe while traveling.

 Related post: Is it safe to travel to Turkey now?